Nicholas Snowman: Honours

 Snowman was appointed a Chevalier of the Ordre des Arts et des Lettres, France in 1985, and raised to Officier in 1990, Order of Cultural Merit (Poland) 1990, Chevalier of the National Order of Merit (France) 1995.
 In 1999 he was awarded honorary membership of the Royal Academy of Music.
 He was appointed an Officer of the Order of the British Empire (OBE) in the 2014 Birthday Honours "For services to promoting British cultural interests in France".

 Personal life and death

 Snowman married French-born Margo Michelle Rouard in 1983, and together they had one son, Hector Snowman.
 Sir Harrison Birtwistle composed Hector's Dawn on the occasion of his first birthday.

 Snowman died after suffering a fall on 2 March 2023, at the age of 78.
-His sudden death was announced by John Simpson, his closest friend for sixty years.